kjones200/MiniSmartController/README.md

     ```
     NOTE: If Permission denied error is received, re-enter the command with *sudo* pre-appended.

-4. Script installation is now complete, now [reboot](https://www.youtube.com/watch?v=fuEJWmxWkKw)
+9. Script installation is now complete

     ```
     sudo reboot now